pkozelka/contentcheck-maven-plugin/src/site/markdown/usage.md

 ``mvn net.kozelka.maven:contentcheck-maven-plugin:show-licenses``

-(Or just `mvn contentcheck:init` if you have this plugin defined in pluginManagement or plugins.)
+(Or just `mvn contentcheck:show-licenses` if you have this plugin defined in pluginManagement or plugins.)